A delicious and easy recipe for garlic and rosemary rolls that go perfectly with delicious, warming soup.

 - 1 tbsp rosemary finely chopped

 - 200 ml soya yoghurt

-Mix together the flours, salt and bicarbonate of soda in a large mixing bowl.
+- Mix together 100g plain flour, 100g spelt flour, 1/2 tsp salt and 1/2 tsp bicarbonate of soda in a large mixing bowl.

-Delicious served warm or will keep for a day or so.
+- Delicious served warm or will keep for a day or so in an airtight container.

 *Disclaimer: this is a collaborative post with Heinz soups